Bargaining with Absentmindedness: Introduction

-To our knowledge, few papers study absentmindedness in economic games.
-Most existing work studies decision problems.
+This paper also contributes to the literature on games of imperfect recall.
+To my knowledge, few papers study absentmindedness in economic games.
+Most existing work studies a particular decision problem, the so-called \textit{absentminded driver problem} (\cite{pr}, \cite{ahp}, and \cite{gilboa1997}).
 A notable exception is \cite{lambertmarpleshoham2019}, which extends classic solution concepts, namely agent equilibria \citep{strotz55}, sequential equilibria \citep{krepswilson82}, and perfect equilibria \citep{selten75} to games with imperfect recall.
-Our definition of equilibria is a special case of the version of agent equilibria defined in \cite{lambertmarpleshoham2019} --- though we also show that equlibria satisfy a sequential equilibrium style refinement. \cite{hillaskvasov} also define solution concepts in games with imperfect recall, but our solution concept is closer to those in \cite{lambertmarpleshoham2019}.
-A recent application of the solution concept in \cite{lambertmarpleshoham2019} is \cite{ChenManuscript-CHEIRA-6}, which studies imperfect recall games in the context of AI alignment.
+My definition of equilibria is a special case of the version of agent equilibria defined in \cite{lambertmarpleshoham2019} --- though I also show that equilibria satisfy a sequential equilibrium style refinement. \cite{hillaskvasov} also define solution concepts in games with imperfect recall, but my solution concept is closer to those in \cite{lambertmarpleshoham2019}.
+Two recent applications of the solution concepts in \cite{lambertmarpleshoham2019} are \cite{ChenManuscript-CHEIRA-6} and \cite{szenteslevy}, which study imperfect recall games in the context of artificial intelligence.